 |Atom||Single click||✅||✅||✅||✅||✅||✅||Status bar|

 |Emacs||Few steps||✅||Single buffer||✅||✅||✅||✅||✅||Status bar|

 Metals is a new project with limited features.
 If you are learning Scala or are looking for a rich IDE experience it is recommended to use IntelliJ instead.

 Single click: Metals is easy to install and requires minimal configuration out-of-the-box.

 Few steps: installing Metals requires a few custom steps and minimal configuration to work.

 Compile from source: installing Metals requires building an editor plugin from source.

-Built-in: it is possible to import a build such as an sbt project directly from the editor.
+✅: it is possible to import a build such as an sbt project directly from the editor.

 Requires browser: importing a build requires additional steps in a web browser using a localhost server.
 It is not possible to import a build within the editor.